giroaon2/PI_SEC/README.md

 4. Install .Net core 6.0

+5. Project is in the folder PI_SEC/PI_SEC.sln and develop with Microsoft Visual Studio Community 2022

 if I have more times will be add those below
 1. JWT for authentication and authorization.
 2. Jenkins for deploying the branch after commit to the Server.